Slough Property Market in 2022

 Slough is challenging London in many areas, especially in terms of gross added value (GVA) per worker.
 The UK average hovers around £57,000, whereas London reaches highs of £80,000.
-But with Slough’s extensive business district, it is no surprise that the town surpasses the capital with £82,000 GVA per worker.
-Not only does this emphasise the commercial potential of the town, but it also accentuates the demand for property to rent in Slough.
+Thanks to Slough’s extensive business district, the town actually surpasses the capital with £82,000 GVA per worker.
+Not only does this emphasise the commercial potential of the town but it also accentuates the demand for property to rent in Slough.

 Although Reading is considered the ‘capital’ of Berkshire, the Slough property forecast, plus the anticipated growth in the town’s economy, could see this economic powerhouse become the leading town in Berkshire within the next 10 years.

 Slough Past Performance

 While 2020 was a challenge for all industries across the UK, the first half of the year saw businesses diversify and adapt to the unprecedented effects of Covid-19.
 By the end of 2020, many companies had become accustomed to national lockdowns and stringent restrictions, especially those within the property industry.

 Q4 of last year was key to the success of the property market, reporting its fastest rate of rental growth in December since 2016.
 This 4.1% increase in rental growth was attributed to a significant lag in supply, caused by a combination of affordability and changing attitudes towards renting property.

 Although this success had a ripple effect on the majority of regions across the UK, Slough’s property market has demonstrated consistent growth over the past three years, which has obviously impacted the Slough property price forecast.
 In 2018, property for sale in Slough averaged just £318,000, with year-on-year increases of around 4%-5%.

 However, much like the rest of the UK, the Slough property market saw an unexpected number of sales in 2020, averaging £343,000, and with current prices already surpassing expectations, Slough is on track to surpass the forecasted average for 2022.